arthurbrenno/convectra/README.md

 ---

-Thank you for choosing **Convectra**!
+Thank you for choosing **MathUtils**!
 I hope it serves your needs effectively.
 If you have any questions or need further assistance, please don't hesitate to reach out.